paddyw11/paiges-books/README.md

 1. Create an AWS account [here](https://aws.amazon.com/)
 2. Go to S3
-3. Ceate a bucket with the name matching the Heroku app and uncheck 'block all public access'
+3. Create a bucket with the name matching the Heroku app and uncheck 'block all public access'
 4. Go to the properties tab and turn on static website hosting
 5. In the permissions tab, go to Policies
 6. Go to Policy Generator